tadachi/manga-scraper/README.md

 #### Description
 Get a json representation of references to manga and manga images from mangafox-like websites' CDNs.

+You can use this json to download manga and build your own personal collection.

+Use https://github.com/tadachi/manga-front and host it on a server to read manga from anywhere.

 #### npm
 Visit https://www.npmjs.com/package/manga-scraper to see it on npm.